healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Open Mechanism: Push-button pop-up

-The Mueller has a hinged lid that pops up to a 75° angle with a single push of a button located in the middle of the lid (+5).
-This button is cool-touch so you don’t have to worry about scalding yourself because of the steam when opening the lid.
+The Mueller has a hinged lid that pops up to a 75° angle.
+The button is actually located in the middle of the lid and not on the handle—which instead houses the power button (+5).
+This button is cool-to-touch so you don’t have to worry about burning your finger.

-The lid has a plastic exterior and interior which can be undesirable for someone who doesn’t like their water coming into contact with plastic material.
-Nonetheless, we found no odd odor during the first boil (+1).
+The lid has a plastic exterior and interior so there is contact between hot water and plastic, which some people may not like.
+Nonetheless, we detected no odd odor during the first boil (+1).

-Unlike some other electric kettles we’ve tested, this one doesn’t have a silicone band around the circumference.
-Regardless, the lid still closes tightly (+1).
+Unlike some other electric kettles we’ve tested, this lid doesn’t have a silicone band around the circumference.
+Regardless, it still closes tightly (+1).

 ### 9.0 - Base